aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
 You did regard the prayer of Mordekhai and Esther:
-Haman and his sons you did hang upon the gallows.
+Hâman and his sons you did hang upon the gallows.
 The lily of Yaakov rejoiced and was glad when Mordekhai was seen in the purple.
 </div></td></tr>